erlydtl/erlydtl/README.markdown

     make test

-Note that the tests will create some output in tests/output.
+Note that the tests will create some output in tests/output in case of regressions.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/erlydtl/erlydtl/trend.png)](https://bitdeli.com/free "Bitdeli Badge")